-If you’re looking for a solution to connect Gravity Forms to Salesforce so that your form submissions are passed through to your Salesforce list, you will need a third party add-on or service like Zapier to get this to work.
+If you’re looking for a solution to connect Gravity Forms to Salesforce so that your form submissions are passed through to your Salesforce list, you can use the official Gravity Forms Add-On (requires an Elite license) or a third-party add-on or middleware service like Zapier to get this to work.

 Available Solutions

 Below is a list of solutions we were able to track down.
-There are few we would suggest using, however there is also one we do NOT recommend.
+There are a few we would suggest using; however, there is also one we do NOT recommend.

-I’m pointing out both so that you can avoid any frustration or waisted time when picking your solution.
+I’m pointing out both so that you can avoid any frustration or wasted time when picking your solution.

 Let’s start with the approved solutions.